zorun/kea-hook-runscript/README.md

 ## How to use this hook

+You first need to compile the hook.
+For this, you need Kea development headers installed.
+It has been developed with Kea 1.2 but should work with later version.

+To build, simply run:

+    $ make

+Kea 1.2 is missing a header file, so depending on your distribution, you may need to manually copy `option6_pdexclude.h` from the Kea git repository to `/usr/include/kea/dhcp/`.

+If all goes well, you should obtain a `kea-hook-runscript.so` file.
-Here is how to tell Kea to use this hook, for DHCPv4:
+Then, here is how to tell Kea to use this hook, for DHCPv4:

     {
     "Dhcp4":